liborty/indxvec/README.md

 ## Glossary

-* Sort Index - obtained by stable sort `sort_indexed` (merge sort) or `hashsort_indexed`.
+* **Sort Index** - is obtained by stable merge sort `sort_indexed`  or by `hashsort_indexed`.
 The original data is immutable (unchanged).
-The sort index produced is a list of subscripts to the data, such that the first subscript identifies the smallest item in the data list, and so on (in ascending order).
+The sort index produced is a list of subscripts to the data, such that the first subscript identifies the smallest item in the data, and so on (in ascending order).
 Suitable for bulky data that are not easily moved.
-Also, it can be easily reversed, changing between ascending/descending orders without resorting or reversing the (bulky) original data.
 It answers the question: what data item occupies a given sort position?

+* **Reversing an index** - Sort Index can be reversed, by standard reversal operation `revindex()`.
+This has the effect of changing between ascending/descending sort orders without re-sorting or reversing the (possibly bulky) actual data.

-* Rank Index - list in the original data order, giving the sort positions (ranks) of the data items.
+* **Rank Index** - corresponds to the given data order, listing the sort positions (ranks) for the data items, e.g.the third entry in the rank index gives the rank of the third data item.
+Some statistical measures require ranks of data.
 It answers the question: what is the sort position of a given data item?

-Sort Index and Rank Index are inverse to each other.
+* **Inverting an index** - Sort Index and Rank Index are mutually inverse.
+Thus they can be easily switched by `invindex()`.
+This is usually the best way to obtain a Rank Index.
+They will both be equal to `0..n` for data that is already in order.

+* **Complement of an index** - beware that the standard reversal will not convert directly between ascending and descending ranks.
+For this purpose, it is necessary to use `complindex()`.
+Alternatively, to apply `invindex()` to a descending sort index.

-* Unindex (method).
-Given a sort index and some data, returns the data in the order defined by the sort index.
-Can be used to efficiently reorder lots of data vectors in the same way.
+* **Unindexing** - given a sort index and some data, `unindex()` will reorder the data into the new order defined by the sort index.
+It can be used to efficiently transform lots of data vectors into the same (fixed) order.
+For example: Suppose we have vectors: `keys` and `data_1..data_n`, not explicitly joined together in some bulky Struct elements.
+The sort index obtained by `keys.sort_indexed()` can then be efficiently applied to sort all the data vectors.

 ## Release Notes (Latest First)